Paul Zubeil: Early life and education

-Zubeil studied Business Administration at the University of Mannheim (MSc) and studied Public Health at the London School of Hygiene & Tropical Medicine.
-He earned a diploma in Strategic Public Procurement from the UK’s Chartered Institute of Purchasing & Supply.
+Zubeil studied Business Administration at the University of Mannheim (MSc) and Public Health at the London School of Hygiene & Tropical Medicine.
+He holds a diploma in Strategic Public Procurement from the UK’s Chartered Institute of Purchasing & Supply.

 Career

+Early career

+In his early career, Zubeil held finance and budget roles at the UNFPA Headquarters in New York and served as a Liaison Officer to the European Commission.

+UNFPA senior leadership

-Zubeil held multiple senior roles within UNFPA from 2009 to 2021.
-He served as Deputy Director and Senior Policy and Strategic Partnerships Adviser from 2017–2021 at the UNFPA Liaison Office to the European Commission in Brussels, where he managed donor relations and institutional coordination.
-He directed operational and financial reporting structures and represented the agency in high-level EU political forums.
-Previously, he was Chief of Operations for UNFPA in Haiti (2013–2017), managing emergency operations in a humanitarian and fragile contexts.
-He also held a temporary assignment in the Democratic Republic of Congo.
-Earlier roles included Finance and Budget positions at UNFPA Headquarters in New York and Liaison Officer to the European Commission.
+Zubeil held multiple senior roles within the UNFPA from 2009 to 2021.
+In 2012, he served in an interim capacity with the UNFPA in the Democratic Republic of Congo, leading operational reforms to strengthen governance and financial accountability.
+Zubeil then servied as Chief of Operations for the UNFPA in Haiti (2013–2017), managing emergency operations in a humanitarian context.
+He was appointed as Deputy Director and Senior Policy and Strategic Partnerships Adviser from 2017 to 2021 at the UNFPA Liaison Office to the European Commission in Brussels, where he managed donor relations and institutional coordination.
+Zubeil directed operational and financial reporting structures and represented the agency in high-level EU political forums.

+German Federal Ministry of Health (2021–present)

-Since February 2021, Zubeil has led Germany’s European & International health strategies at the Federal Ministry of Health.
-His responsibilities include cooperation with the European Union, the World Health Organization (WHO), UNAIDS, and the G7/G20 health processes.
+Since February 2021, Zubeil has led Germany’s European and International health strategies at the Federal Ministry of Health.
+His responsibilities include leading health policy engagements with the European Union and the G7 and G20 health processes.
 In September 2024, he presented the federal government’s review process on global health architecture to the Bundestag’s Subcommittee on Global Health.
-Zubeil also participated in the 2022 “Catalyst Dialogue on Global Health Architecture,” organized by the Federal Ministry for Economic Cooperation and Development (BMZ), where he addressed fragmentation in global health institutions.
-In a 2022 article in Ärzteblatt, he emphasized the need for joint solutions in the face of global health financing challenges.

-Public Health Engagements
+Since 1 January 2026, Zubeil represents Germany on the OECD Health Committee, serving as a member of its Bureau, which leads the OECD’s work on comparative health system analysis and evidence-based health policy coordination among member states, succeeding Lars Schade (President of the Robert Koch Institute) in this role.

+Global health leadership and engagement

+Global health diplomacy and governance

+Zubeil is an advocate for reforming global health organizations and architecture to optimize systems and drive improved health outcomes for all populations.
+His work is grounded in the conviction that inclusive leadership and UN reform, at both global and regional levels, are the cornerstones of an international health system that is resilient, equitable, and effective.
+Zubeil’s contributions and leadership have earned him the endorsement of prominent global health leaders, including Winnie Byanyima and Helen Clark.

-Zubeil has regularly served as co-chair and panelist at major international conferences on global public health.
+Zubeil regularly serves as co-chair and panelist at major international conferences on global public health.
 He has contributed to discussions at events such as the World Health Summit, the Global Health Talk, the European Health Forum Gastein, and the Catalyst Dialogue on Global Health Architecture.

-Zubeil also served as Chair of the 53rd UNAIDS Programme Coordinating Board representing Germany, where he facilitated institutional dialogue and strategic decision-making at a critical time of transformation for the Joint Programme.
-He highlighted Germany’s commitment to the HIV/AIDS response and its broader global health priorities.
+At the 2022 Catalyst Dialogue, he addressed fragmentation in global health institutions and the need for greater coherence and coordination.
+In 2025, at the Global Health Talk, he highlighted challenges in global health financing, advocating for coordinated solutions and efforts to rebuild donor confidence to sustain health initiatives.